 The greatest strength of the Intex Challenger K2 is the unbeatable price including the accessory.
 And, that’s why this kayak is so popular.
 You have got everything to start paddling.
 But for this low price you shouldn’t really expect a high-quality kayak.
 Intex kayaks look great and professional regarding design but at a closer look you notice big difference with inflatable kayaks from other manufacturers that cost much more.

 The operating pressure is quite low and the material of the boat skin is too thin.
 On our first day, we had already two little holes in the floor chamber and we have started paddling yet.
 We could repair it quickly without any big problems.
 But the used material for the boat skin is very sensitive and the greatest weakness of this inflatable boat.
 So, we can only partly recommend the Intex Challenger K2.
-We wouldn’t call it an actual kayak but rather a fun bathing boat.
+We wouldn’t call it an actual kayak but rather a fun boat.
 For paddling from time to time a bit on a calm and small lake where you want to relax the Challenger K2 is great option.
 But this boat is not a good option for anybody looking for a real kayak.
 If you want to do regularly some longer tours, you should invest in high-quality kayak.

 Advantages